Ask AI

 Add terms directly from the caption editor

-You can now add words to your Custom Dictionary directly while editing captions:
+You can now add words to your Custom Dictionary directly while editing original captions:

-1. While editing a caption, highlight and right-click the word you want to add.
+1. While editing a caption (in your original captions), highlight and right-click the word you want to add.

 1. Click the Add to Custom dictionary option.

-1. Choose the target dictionary and, if needed, edit the Text and Sounds like field.
+1. Choose the target dictionary and edit the Text and Sounds like fields if required.

 1. Hit Submit — the word is now part of your dictionary and will be used for future transcriptions.